Pax 3 Review [4K Video] ~13:58

 Pax 3 size, portability and build quality

-Despite having other portable vapes that stand out in specific categories like better flavor or replaceable batteries, the overall package including size, portability, battery life, build quality and ease of use made the Pax 2 my most frequently used vape for outdoor activities such as hiking/biking/skiing.
+The Pax 3 doesn’t produce top of the line flavor or offer replaceable batteries but the overall package including size, portability, battery life, build quality and ease of use made the Pax 2 my most frequently used vape.
+Especially for outdoor activities such as hiking, biking, skiing and snowboarding.
 The new Pax 3 has the same physical dimensions as Pax 2 with a slight weight increase of three grams.

 Size – I am actually happy they kept the same size because I really loved the size, weight distribution, and overall feel of the Pax 2.
 It also means aftermarket accessories for the Pax2 will also work for the Pax3 which is great.
 When you hold the Pax 3 you will notice that it has a nice solid feel with even weight distribution and no rattles or loose parts.